adunning/latin-greek-scientific-terminology/lectures/lecture-4.md

 ---

 - There will be a handful of questions in which you will be asked to transliterate Greek words into Latin characters.
-They will be words with very close English equivalents, as we have been looking at in class; if you want something to practice on, I have provided a list on the Learning Portal.
+They will be words with very close English equivalents, as we have been looking at in class; if you want something to practice on, see the 'Familiar Greek Words' list on the course website.
 - There will be a few other questions (multiple choice) drawn from the readings for the class.
 - Your main focus in studying should be on the vocabulary.